+Your career

-Your career Industry opportunities on this course are diverse, to ensure you develop the skills, experience and connections needed for your graduate career.
-Many of our students get their graduate roles with their work placement employers.
-Work placements and experience These form part of core and optional modules, alongside an optional integrated placement year.
+Industry opportunities on this course are diverse, to ensure you develop the skills, experience and connections needed for your graduate career.
+Many of our students get their graduate roles with their work placement employers

+Work placements and experience

+These form part of core and optional modules, alongside an optional integrated placement year.
 We'll support you to find a placement within a sector of the industry to match your interests and career goals.
 Placements can be paid or unpaid, depending on position.
 Students have worked with organisations such as the ADAS, Woodheads, Foyles as well as on a range of commercial farms and enterprises.

-Field trips and guest lecturers Field trips and industry professionals in lectures form an important part of your learning, enabling you to experience different businesses, careers and best practices.
+Field trips and guest lecturers

+Field trips and industry professionals in lectures form an important part of your learning, enabling you to experience different businesses, careers and best practices.

 Recent field trips have included trips to Somerset and Devon as part of the sustainable agriculture module, ADAS and Agrii field trials, livestock farms, dairy tech and croptec.
 Extra fees are required - please see the fees tab.

 Recent guest lecturers have included plant breeders, grain marketers, livestock nutritionists and agricultural managers within the banking and supermarket sectors.

+Study internationally

-Study Internationally Our Study Abroad programme means you can make the most of opportunities to study a semester or full year of your degree at one of our partner institutions, while achieving credits towards your degree.
-Discover Study Abroad → FACILITIES
+Our Study Abroad programme means you can make the most of opportunities to study a semester or full year of your degree at one of our partner institutions, while achieving credits towards your degree.

+Discover Study Abroad 🕨

+Graduate destinations

+As a Hartpury agriculture graduate, you could progress into a range of careers including:

+- Agronomist

+- Livestock nutritionist

+- Agricultural policy

+- Research

+- Farm manager

+- Food security and safety

+- Agricultural consultancy

+FACILITIES

 World-class facilities You'll have access to a diverse range of facilities while you're here, many of which are newly built and world-class.
-Alongside lecture halls and workshop spaces, these include: 400-hectare commercial farm The commercial farm consists of mixed farming enterprises including a dairy herd, sheep flock, beef rearing and finishing and arable production.
-You'll able to apply your knowledge into practice during practical sessions on the farm and have access to farm data for a range of modules.
-Agri-Tech Centre Our on campus Agri-Tech Centre is a joint project with the Gloucestershire Local Enterprise Partnership (GFirst LEP).
-The centre connects the livestock farming community with smart technologies to help drive forward productivity and sustainability.
-You'll have Laboratories Our laboratories are modern and well-equipped, providing the ideal spaces for scientific activities and research.
+Alongside lectures halls and workshop spaces, these include: 400-hectare commercial farm The commercial farm consists of mixed farming enterprises including a dairy herd, sheep flock, beef rearing and finishing and arable production.
+You'll able to apply your knowledge into BSc (Hons) Agriculture (International) (2021) | University | Hartpury University and Hartpury College practice during practical sessions on the farm and have access to farm data for a range of modules.
+Agri-Tech Centre Our on-campus Agri-Tech Centre is a joint project with the Gloucestershire Local Enterprise Partnership (GFirst LEP), the centre connects the livestock farming community with smart technologies to help drive forward productivity and sustainability.
+You'll have opportunities to engage with tech companies, industry and research through the centre.
+Laboratories Our laboratories are modern and well-equipped, providing the ideal spaces for scientific activities and research.
 Some are used for specialist microbiological culturing and analysis, others for biochemistry and physiology.
-Study spaces Our University Learning Centre has journals, ebooks, computers and break-out study spaces, as well as our Study Lounge - an informal space with sports equipment, study booths and chill-out spaces to support both studying and relaxation.
+Study spaces Our University Learning Centre has journals, ebooks, computers and break-out study spaces, as well as our Study Lounge - an informal space with sports equipment, study booths and chill-out spaces to support studying and relaxation.